framely/community/docs/guide/reuse-component.md

 :::

 A full-stack component, consisting of a module of a service and a compatible provider, is all you need to provide this service conversationally.
 These pre-built, often higher quality full stack components is a very cost-effective way for you to introduce conversational experiences to your chatbot.
 This reuse can be done in three simple steps:
-1. Pick a service to you want to expose conversationally, import the module of that service into the chatbot of your choice,
+1. Decide on a service you want to expose, make sure the module and provider are of high quality;
-2. Clone a compatible provider into your organization and configure it.
+2. Clone a compatible provider into your organization and configure it;
+3. Import the module of that service into the chatbot of your choice;
-3. finally wire the provider to the service in the chatbot configuration.
+4. finally wire the provider to the service in the chatbot configuration;

+## Before you start
+- [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
+- We assume that you have finished [clone a simple chatbot](clone-simple-chatbot.md).
+- We assume that you have finished [build a simple chatbot](build-simple-chatbot.md).

+## Pick a full-stack component
+OpenCUI is designed to promote reusability for both frontend and provider.
+When you want to add some functionalities to your chatbot, it is a good idea to see if there are full-stack components available that can meet your needs.
+Reusing a full-stack component allows you to quickly increase the scope of the service that you offer conversationally, without incurring the high costs and long lead times associated with developing from scratch.

 This guide shows you how to follow these steps to reuse an existing full-stack module to field users' questions about your business hours.
 Here is an example dialogue that shows how this chatbot helps users get business hours: